I tried setting up a spending limit in Claude Enterprise

 2026-03-29-14-04-46.png

-Although I set it to $3, it slightly overflowed to $3.13.
+Although I set the limit to $3, it shows $3.13, slightly over the limit.

 It's possible to slightly exceed your defined usage limit.
 Our system checks if you're within your limit before you're allowed to make a single request or send a message.
 Once the request is processed, we calculate your token consumption, which means you may bypass your limit with that request.
 Once this happens, any subsequent requests will be blocked.